uinix-js/uinix-theme/readme.md

 - contain [theme properties](#theme-property) defined in the [theme mapping](#theme-mapping) as the object keys.
 - contain [theme property definitions](#theme-property-definition) that resolve into [theme property values](#theme-property-value) as the object values.

-An example spec-compliant theme object, with comments, is provided below:
+An example of a spec-compliant theme object, with comments, is provided below:

 ```js
 const theme = { // must contain all theme properties defined in themeMapping